 Sunday, November 4, 2018, 2:00:00 am clocks were turned backward 1 hour to

 Sunday, November 4, 2018, 1:00:00 am local standard time instead.

-Sunrise and sunset will be about 1 hour earlier on Nov 4, 2018 than the day before.
-There will be more light in the morning.
+Sunrise and sunset were about 1 hour earlier on Nov 4, 2018 than the day before.
+There was more light in the morning.

 Most of Arizona does not use DST.
 The only exception is the Navajo Nation where clocks spring forward 1 hour together with the rest of the United States on the second Sunday in March and fall back again on the first Sunday in November (see locations in the table below).

 DST in Locations in Arizona (30 Locations)